stereoplegic/structor/docs/working-with-code.md

 ### Generating the source code

-In previous section we understand what the file structure is recommended to use with Structor.
+In previous section we learned about what the file structure is recommended to use with Structor.

 Although, you may not follow that rules if you are not going to generate new components by source code generators or install new components from Structor Market, and skip this section as well.